 In short, you need a quarantine plan to enter Canada even if you don’t need to quarantine when entering Canada.

-Lastly, they ask you if you currently have any symptoms.
+The only question they ask is if you currently have any symptoms of COVID-19.

 And that’s it!